Implicit Regularization Makes Overparameterized Asymmetric Matrix Sensing Robust to Perturbations: Abstract

 \section{Abstract}

-We study matrix sensing, which is the problem of reconstructing a low-rank matrix from a few linear measurements.
-It can be formulated as an overparameterized regression problem, which can be solved by factorized gradient descent when starting from a small random initialization.
+Several key questions remain unanswered regarding overparameterized learning models.
+It is unclear how (stochastic) gradient descent finds solutions that generalize well, and in particular the role of small random initializations.
+Matrix sensing, which is the problem of reconstructing a low-rank matrix from a few linear measurements, has become a standard prototypical setting to study these phenomena.
+Previous works have shown that matrix sensing can be solved by factorized gradient descent, provided the random initialization is extremely small.

-Linear neural networks, and in particular matrix sensing by factorized gradient descent, serve as prototypical models of non-convex problems in modern machine learning, where complex phenomena can be disentangled and studied in detail.
-Much research has been devoted to studying special cases of asymmetric matrix sensing, such as asymmetric matrix factorization and symmetric positive semi-definite matrix sensing.

-Our key contribution is introducing a continuous differential equation that we call the \textit{perturbed gradient flow}.
-We prove that the perturbed gradient flow converges quickly to the true target matrix whenever the perturbation is sufficiently bounded.
-The dynamics of gradient descent for matrix sensing can be reduced to this formulation, yielding a novel proof of asymmetric matrix sensing with factorized gradient descent.
-Compared to directly analyzing the dynamics of gradient descent, the continuous formulation allows bounding key quantities by considering their derivatives, often simplifying the proofs.
-We believe the general proof technique may prove useful in other settings as well.
+In this paper, we find that factorized gradient descent is highly robust to certain perturbations.
+This lets us use a perturbation term to capture both the effects of imperfect measurements, discretization by gradient descent, and other noise, resulting in a general formulation which we call \textit{perturbed gradient flow}.
+We find that not only is this equivalent formulation easier to work with, but it leads to sharper sample and time complexities than previous work, handles moderately small initializations, and the results are naturally robust to perturbations such as noisy measurements or changing measurement matrices.
+Finally, we also analyze mini-batch stochastic gradient descent using the formulation, where we find improved sample complexity.